Dynamic Ordered Panel Logit Models: Conclusions

 This paper has extended the analysis in \cite{honore2020dynamic} to provide conditional moment conditions for panel data fixed effects versions of the dynamic ordered logit models like the one considered in \cite{muris2020dynamic}.
-The moment conditions are interesting in their own right, and the paper also illustrates the potential for systematically deriving moment conditions for a number of related models.
-The moment conditions presented here can be used for estimation as well as for testing more parametric specifications of the individual specific effects in dynamic ordered logit.
+The moment conditions are interesting in their own right, and the paper also illustrates the potential for systematically deriving moment conditions for nonlinear panel models.
+The moment conditions presented here can be used for estimation as well as for testing more parametric specifications of the individual-specific effects in dynamic ordered logits.
 For point-identification, it is important to investigate whether the moment conditions are \textit{uniquely} satisfied at the true parameter values.
 The paper presents conditions under which this is the case.
-The paper also proposes a practical strategy for turning the derived conditional moment conditions into unconditional moment conditions that can be used to GMM estimation, and it illustrates the use of the resulting estimator in a small Monte Carlo study as well as in an empirical application.
+The paper also proposes a practical strategy for turning the derived conditional moment conditions into unconditional moment conditions that can be used for GMM estimation, and it illustrates the use of the resulting estimator in a small Monte Carlo study as well as in an empirical application.

-More broadly, this paper contributes to the literature that is concerned with panel data estimation of nonlinear models with fixed effects.
+More broadly, this paper contributes to the literature on panel data estimation of nonlinear models with fixed effects.
 In this context, the main contribution is to illustrate the potential for applying the functional differencing insights of \cite{bonhomme2012functional} to logit-type models.

 \ifx\undefined\BySame {\leavevmode\rule[.5ex]{3em}{.5pt}\ } \fi \ifx\undefined\textsc [1]{{\sc #1}} [1]{{\em #1\/}} \tmpsmall \fi